Oikopleura

-Oikopleura is a genus of Tunicata (sea-squirts) in the class Appendicularia.
+Oikopleura is a genus of tunicates in the class Appendicularia (larvaceans).
 It forms a mucus house every four hours at 20 degrees Celsius.
 This house has a coarse mesh to keep out big particles, and a fine mesh that collects the small particles, down to the nanoplankton that includes (pelagic) bacteria.

 Abandoned mucus houses sink to the deep, collecting organic particles during their descent.
-They make an important contribution to marine snow, since Oikopleura is abundant and is a very active filterer, using powerful strokes of its tail.
+They make an important contribution to marine snow, since Oikopleura is abundant and filters very actively, using powerful strokes of its tail.
 Its abundance is less obvious from preserved samples (that are usually analyzed) because the gelatinous body disappears in the preservation process while leaving hardly any trace.

 Species of Oikopleura have the smallest genomes in the animal kingdom, only about 75Mb.

 Oikopleura contains bioluminescent species.
 About half of Oikopleura species are bioluminescent.

+Etymology

+The genus name comes from oikos (meaning "house") and pleura ("rib", or "side of the body"), referring to their ability to build a mucus house like other larvaceans.

 Taxonomy

+Phylogeny

+Oikopleura has been found to possibly be paraphyletic with respect to several other oikopleurid genera, namely: Folia, Stegosoma, Mesoikopleura, and Megalocercus.
+The genus might also harbour more diversity than thought, with species complexes like Oikopleura dioica comprising several reproductively incompatible clades despite consistent general morphology.